ukthanki/MIT_Books_Web_Application/README.md

 Web Application Project

 In this project, we will modify provided code to create a website that allows users to see a list of books as well as add more books.
-We will add users, define roles, and ensure that only users with an 'admin" role are allowed to add books.
+We will add users, define roles, and ensure that only users with an 'admin' role are allowed to add books.